-- (1) A prosecution for an offence against this Act is by way of summary proceedings before an industrial magistrate. - (2) More than 1 contravention of a safety and health obligation under section 31 may be charged as a single charge if the acts or omissions giving rise to the claimed contravention happened within the same period and in relation to the same mine.
+(1) A prosecution for an offence against this Act, other than an offence against part 3A, is by way of summary proceedings before an industrial magistrate.

+- More than 1 contravention of a safety and health obligation under section 31 may be charged as a single charge if the acts or omissions giving rise to the claimed contravention happened within the same period and in relation to the same mine. - (3) A person dissatisfied with a decision of an industrial magistrate in proceedings brought under subsection (1) who wants to appeal must appeal to the Industrial Court. - The Industrial Relations Act 2016 applies, with necessary changes, to a proceeding before an industrial magistrate brought under subsection (1) and to a proceeding on appeal before the Industrial Court brought under subsection (3).

+Note-

+See, however, section 243 in relation to particular orders for costs.

-- (3) A person dissatisfied with a decision of an industrial magistrate in proceedings brought under subsection (1) who wants to appeal must appeal to the Industrial Court. - (4) The Industrial Relations Act 2016 applies, with necessary changes, to a proceeding before an industrial magistrate brought under subsection (1) and to a proceeding on appeal before the Industrial Court brought under subsection (3). - (5) Proceedings for an offence against this Act may only be taken by- - (a) the commissioner; or - (b) the chief executive: or - (c) another appropriately qualified person, with the written authorisation of the chief executive, either generally or in a particular case. - (6) An authorisation under subsection (5)(c) is sufficient authority to continue proceedings in any case where the court amends the charge, warrant or summons. - (7) In this section-
+- A proceeding for an offence against this Act may only be taken by- - (a) if the offence is a serious offence-the WHS prosecutor; - (b) otherwise-the CEO or the WHS prosecutor. - However, the CEO may authorise in writing another appropriately qualified person to take a proceeding for an offence mentioned in subsection (5)(b). - (7) An authorisation under subsection (6) may be general or limited to a particular proceeding or class of proceedings. - Proceedings for an offence against this Act may only be taken by - the commissioner; or (a) - (b) the chief executive; or - another appropriately qualified person, with the written (c) authorisation of the chief executive, either generally or in a particular case. - An authorisation under subsection (5)(c) is sufficient authority to continue proceedings in any case where the court amends